Join the club for food lovers and unlock rewards

 Indique

-What: Another restaurant that likes to fuse words, Indique bills itself as a 'far cry from the typical high street Indian restaurant' – a statement we can second.
-You’ll find all the conventional curries Brits have come to expect on the menu, but these are outnumbered by signature dishes which include the likes of Malabar sea bass, spinach and paneer dumplings, and smoky lamb chops served with masala mashed potato.
+What: As the name would suggest, Indique puts a unique spin on traditional Indian dishes.
+You'll still find all the conventional curries Brits have come to expect on the menu, but these are outnumbered by signature dishes which include the likes of Malabar sea bass, spinach and paneer dumplings, and smoky lamb chops served with masala mashed potato.
 Elsewhere, you’ll find street food, a grill section and plenty of vegetarian dishes, plus a selection of traditional Indian desserts.

 Where: 110-112 Burton Road, West Didsbury, M20 1LP